From the win column to the clubhouse, these Cubs are nothing like last year's Cubs

 This season has been one of starts and stops leading to a frustrating record: The Cubs have never been worse than two games under .500 or better than four games over.
 They've been exactly .500 16 different times this year.

 "I don't think we've established our identity yet," Epstein said.
-"I don't think we've found our edge, yet.
+"I don't think we've found our edge yet.
 Wins don't just happen because you're talented and you show up.
 You have to come to the park every day and come together as a team every day."

 Wins also don't happen if core guys aren't available.
 Jason Heyward (hand), Ben Zobrist (wrist), Kyle Hendricks (finger) and now even Kris Bryant (ankle) are missing in action.
-And in a season of well-documented issues off the field and injury issues on it, Addison Russell has been a shell of himself compared to last season when he produced big hit after big hit.
+And in a season of well-documented issues off the field and injury issues on it, Addison Russell has been a shell of himself compared to last season, when he produced big hit after big hit.

-While the Cubs have battled injuries keeping key players out of the lineup, they have also missed David Ross's clubhouse presence.
-Though much of the veteran's impact can only be defined as intangible, Ross is the kind of leader that could help find the missing edge Epstein mentioned.
+While the Cubs have battled injuries keeping key players out of the lineup, they have also missed David Ross' clubhouse presence.
+Although much of the now-retired veteran's impact can be defined only as intangible, Ross was the kind of leader who could help find the missing edge Epstein mentioned.

 "It's hard to create edginess under those circumstances," manager Joe Maddon said.
 "We're missing some folks from last year, and we've been injured a little bit.

-"We have some underclassman playing right now.
+"We have some underclassmen playing right now.
 So we're breaking in that group."

 The result of all the instability is an even younger team than when the Cubs were rebuilding.